 Vessels The Seaplane Lagoon service will require a dedicated vessel to ensure reliable operations.
 It is estimated that a vessel will cost approximately \$16 million (FY 2015 dollars).
 The utilization and cost allocation of a spare vessel could be shared between Seaplane Lagoon ferry service and other WETA services, subject to future availability.
 WETA is working to secure funds to expand its fleet to accommodate strong service demand in Oakland and Alameda.
 Fleet expansion would provide the opportunity to allocate a dedicated vessel and pro rata allocation of a spare vessel to Seaplane Lagoon ferry service.
 WETA will undertake the design and procurement of new vessels, which will require approximately a 2-year lead time prior to the anticipated start of Seaplane Lagoon ferry service.
-As necessary, the City commits to evaluate the feasibility of contributing to the cost of new vessels through fees and other potential revenues generated through the development of Alameda Point, subject to these fees and other revenues being available and eligible for such use.
+As necessary, the City being available and eligible for such use.

 In the event an additional vessel becomes available prior to FY 2020, that additional vessel may be allocated to Seaplane Lagoon ferry service, at WETA's discretion, to initiate ferry service prior to 2020, provided that construction of the Seaplane Ferry Terminal is complete and operating subsidies are in place.

+commits to evaluate the feasibility of contributing to the cost of new vessels development of Alameda Point, subject to these fees and other revenues through fees and other potential revenues generated through the

+Ferry Terminal -General

-Ferry Terminal - General The Seaplane Lagoon Ferry Terminal will be built along the eastern extent of the Seaplane Lagoon located at Alameda Point at a precise location to be proposed by the City and approved by WETA.
+The Seaplane Lagoon Ferry Terminal will be built along the eastern extent of the Seaplane Lagoon located at Alameda Point at a precise location to be proposed by the City and approved by WETA.
 The terminal shall be designed as an unmanned facility, only open when a vessel is at the terminal, generally for 5-10 minutes.
-Clipper [TM] will be primary fare media utilized for ticket sales.
+ClipperTM will be primary fare media utilized for ticket sales.
 Ticket sales at a landside facility are not anticipated at this time; however, WETA commits to working cooperatively with the City and other stakeholders (AC Transit) to evaluate the feasibility of a terminal ticket and passenger information office as part of a potential ferry and bus intermodal terminal facility.

 The City will be responsible for funding and contracting for terminal construction, including both landside and waterside facilities.
 Anticipated sources of funding include developer contributions and other public and private sources of funds that WETA will cooperate with City in seeking.

-Ferry Terminal Facilities The Ferry Terminal Facilities of the Seaplane Lagoon ferry terminal is defined as all ferry-related facilities and amenities provided upland of the access control gate.
+Ferry Terminal Facilities

+The Ferry Terminal Facilities of the Seaplane Lagoon ferry terminal is defined as all ferry-related facilities and amenities provided upland of the access control gate.
 At its discretion, the City may elect to phase construction of terminal facilities and amenities in a manner that is consistent with its overall development plans for Alameda Point, provided such facilities meet WETA's standard operating requirements, including but not limited to the provision of adequate passenger waiting areas, weather protection, security, and possible future ticketing facilities.